An operational continuum limit of quantum combs: The continuous process tensor framework

-We will therefore expand~\cref{res:cPT} to include Lindbladians on the virtual space in contrast to Hamiltonians, with the understanding that an explicit cPT dilation \emph{does} exist, but in an unnecessarily cumbersome form.
-For a finite-dimensional \emph{non-Markovian} environment, this object therefore has finite bond dimension, even if the full open system is infinite dimensional.

-We conclude this section with a few remarks.
 We have derived a genuine continuum form of process tensors.
-It is exact, and moreover extends the state-process equivalence to show how non-Markovian processes should be operationally understood as a field theory state in a continuous bosonic Fock space.
-The legs of the Choi state now become dilute particle excitations amidst a vacuum which represents the always-on system-environment interaction.
+It is exact, and moreover extends the state-process equivalence to show how non-Markovian processes should be operationally understood as bosonic Fock space vectors on a continuous interval.
+The legs of the Choi matrix now become dilute particle excitations amidst a vacuum which represents the always-on system-environment interaction.
 By virtue of introducing time into this framework, we see that the action of any physical instruments can only be meaningfully understood as the infrequent activation of their generators.
 Indeed, as we shall momentarily see, the recovery of discrete process tensors is achieved through a choice of delta function instruments. i.e., they require unbounded operators.
-The rest of this work will be dedicated to showcasing the utility of this representation, as well as understanding how it may be manipulated.
+In the rest of this section, we will abstract away from the cMPS representation and study general vectors in $\Gamma^{(d_{\rm S}^4 - 1)}_{[0,T]}$ as representatives of continuous processes.